luiz-diniz/PasswordGenerator/README.md

  * Create a MSI Installer for the WindowsForms version

 ## Extra Info
-This project is part of the 2022 #CSharpChallenge created by @TimCorey, that encourage people to code small their own projects.
+This project is part of the 2022 #CSharpChallenge created by @TimCorey, that encourage people to code their own projects.